nunezkendall/personal-git/answers.md

 Below I have included an excerpt from the included bootstrap configuration file demonstrating the automation of the Datadog agent.
-This will only run on initial vagrant up or vagrant provision.
+This will only run on initial 'vagrant up' or 'vagrant provision'.
 ```bash
 \#!/usr/bin/env bash